Blemmyes: History

-The people referred to in Greek texts as Blemmyes may have their earliest mention as Egyptian Bwrꜣhꜣyw in the Kushite enthronement stela of Anlamani from Kawa from the late seventh century BCE.
+The people referred to in Greek texts as Blemmyes may have their earliest mention as Egyptian Bwrꜣhꜣyw in the Kushite enthronement stela of Anlamani from Kawa from the late seventh century BC.
 The representation Brhrm in a petition from El Hiba one century later may reflect the same root term.
 Similar terms recur in Egyptian sources from later centuries with more certain correspondence to the Greek etymon of Blemmyes.
 In Coptic, Ⲃⲁⲗⲛⲉⲙⲙⲱⲟⲩⲓ, Balnemmōui, is widely accepted as equivalent to Greek Βλέμμυης, Blémmuēs.

 The Greek term first appears in the third century BC in one of the poems of Theocritus and in Eratosthenes, who is cited in Strabo's Geographica (first century AD).
 Eratosthenes described the Blemmyes as living with the Megabaroi in the land between the Nile and the Red Sea north of Meroë.
 Strabo himself, locating them south of Syene (Aswan), describes them as nomadic raiders but not bellicose.
 In later writings, the Blemmyes are described in stereotypical terms as barbarians living south of Egypt.
-Pomponius Mela and Pliny the Elder turn them into headless beings with their faces on their chests.
+Pomponius Mela and Pliny the Elder described them as headless beings with their faces on their chests.